Mitchell Nicmanis

 School of Psychology

-Beyond the primary focus of my PhD, I am broadly interested in the intersection of people and healthcare, particularly how the relationships between physical, psychological, and social health influence people's experiences.
+I am a health psychology researcher interested in the intersection between people and healthcare systems and the relationships between physical, psychological, and social health outcomes.

 2024 Nicmanis, M., Chur-Hansen, A., & Oxlad, M. (2024).
 The psychological, social, and quality of life outcomes of people with a cardiac implantable electronic device: an umbrella review.
 European Journal of Cardiovascular Nursing, 23(5), 441-451.